mozilla/kitsune/docs/patching.rst

 Very quick, very little explanation.
 Those with strong git fu may already see some shortcuts.
 Use them!

-First, clone your fork, and then point the master branch to Mozilla's fork.
+First, clone your fork, and then point the main branch to Mozilla's fork.
 Assuming your Github account is ``foobar`` and you've already forked Kitsune::